Tyler Lockett: Freshman season (2011)

-Lockett had hoped to redshirt during the 2011 season, which was his freshman year, so that he could add size.
-He played in 2011 as a true freshman and got off to a modest start.
+Lockett had hoped to redshirt during the 2011 season, his freshman year, so that he could gain muscle mass in the weight room, but he played as a true freshman.
+He got off to a modest start.
 Lockett only recorded four receptions for 50 yards, three rushes for nine yards, one kickoff return for ten yards, and two punt returns for a total of 13 yards in his first five games through October 8.
 Things started to turn around on October 15 when he posted a 100-yard return of a kickoff for a touchdown against Texas Tech.
 Over the ensuing weeks, he earned numerous Big 12 Conference honors for the 2011 team, including becoming a two-time Big 12 Special Teams Player of the Week.
-His first Player of the Week recognition came on October 24 after he produced a 251-yard all-purpose yards performance on October 22 against Kansas in the Governor's Cup that included posting a 97-yard kickoff return touchdown while becoming the first player in school history to return kickoffs for touchdowns in consecutive games and having a career-high five-reception 110-yard receiving day.
+His first Player of the Week recognition came on October 24 after he produced a 251-yard all-purpose yards performance on October 22 against Kansas in the Governor's Cup that included a 97-yard kickoff return touchdown while becoming the first player in school history to return kickoffs for touchdowns in consecutive games and having a career-high five-reception, 110-yard receiving day.
 His other Player of the Week recognition that season came on November 7 after a 315-yard all-purpose yard November 5 game against Oklahoma State that included an 80-yard kickoff return and three rushes for 84 yards as well as three receptions for 32 yards and a touchdown.
 Due to what was at first an undisclosed injury, he did not play in the final three games of Kansas State's regular season.
 Later, the injury was determined to be a lacerated kidney.
 In the four games before the injury, he had at least three receptions and 125 all-purpose yards in each game.

 He was the Big 12 Offensive Freshman of the Year, a second-team All-Big 12 selection as a kickoff returner/punt returner, and an honorable mention selection as a wide receiver.
 He was a first-team All-American selection by Sporting News and the Walter Camp Football Foundation, and a second-team All-American selection by CBS Sports and Sports Illustrated.
 As a result of the extent of his honors, he was recognized as a consensus All-American by the NCAA.
 He also picked up numerous All-Freshman honors from Sporting News, Football Writers Association of America (FWAA), CBS Sports, Rivals.com (2nd team) and College Football News (honorable mention, WR).
-Lockett failed to play in 75 percent of the Wildcats' games in order to be eligible to be the NCAA statistical leader for average kickoff return yardage.
+Lockett failed to play in 75 percent of the Wildcats' games to be eligible to be the NCAA statistical leader for average kickoff return yardage.
 Although Lockett averaged 35.19 yards per return (16 returns for 563 yards), another freshman, Raheem Mostert of Purdue, led the NCAA statistical category with a 33.48 average.